 What is your data protection strategy?

-Where are your data centers located, and what security (fire, theft, flood) and contingency plans (dual processors, UPS generator supplied power) do you have in place to ensure service continuity?
+Where are your data centers located, and what security (fire, theft, flood) and contingency plans (dual processors, uninterruptable generator supplied power) do you have in place to ensure service continuity?

 Who has access to my information, and how are changes to my solution securely managed and audited?

 How have your suppliers reacted to the COVID-19 outbreak?
 Has their response impacted your services and clients in any way?

 “Sending out RFPs used to be a nightmare”